 Steep, winding steps lead to the top of the tower, but climbing them with young kids can feel a bit precarious.
 For those that dare, the reward at the top is stupendous 360 degree views over the whole city.

-12. Climb on board The Matthew
+12. The Matthew

 This ship is a replica of the caravel in which John Cabot sailed across the Atlantic and discovered North America in 1497.
 With its masts and general olde worlde ship appearance, it exudes some pretty strong pirate-y vibes that kids adore.
 It’s moored on Bristol Harbourside, just outside M Shed, is free to hop aboard and fascinating to look around.
 Look out for Floating Harbour-faring adventures, they often run special fish and chips or afternoon tea cruises and school holiday pirate pantomimes – check their website for dates.

-For the purposes of entertaining pre-schoolers, you could jump on any Bristol First Bus and just cruise up and down Gloucester Road for a bit, my girls would definitely consider that a fun day out.
+For the purposes of entertaining pre-schoolers, you could jump on any Bristol First Bus and just cruise up and down Gloucester Road for a bit, my kids would definitely consider that a fun day out.

-However, if you’d like to make it infinitely more interesting, then seek out one of Bristol Insight’s open top buses to take a ride on.
-Stops are located at most of Bristol’s main attractions (and some offer discounted entry with a bus ticket) and you can hop on and off as you please while listening to fascinating facts about the city.
+Toot Bus Bristol stops are located at most of the main Bristol attractions and you can hop on and off as you please while listening to fascinating facts about the city.
 It’s a great introduction if you don’t know Bristol that well and you’ll always learn something new if you do!

 Bristol is brilliant for kid’s theatre and there are always lots of family shows taking place at the city’s many cultural venues.
 You’ll find awe-inspiring West End and Broadway productions at Bristol Hippodrome.
 Bristol Old Vic regularly puts on kids shows and Dragonbird Theatre always sell-out their interactive play adventures around the city – so book early!